 Read on for a list of some of history's bloodiest killers.

-This mysterious killer was never properly identified, but his grip on the city of New Orleans remains one of that city's most infamous tales.
-Between 1918 and 1919, 12 people were brutally attacked by the Axeman, seven of whom died from their injuries.
-People were terrified of this brutal killer, but nobody knew who he was.
+This mysterious killer was never properly identified, but his grip on New Orleans remains one of the city's most infamous tales.
+Between 1918 and 1919, 12 people were brutally attacked by the Axeman, seven of whom perished from their injuries.
+People were terrified of this brutal slayer, but nobody knew who he was.

 In 1885, a horrific ax murderer terrorized Austin, Texas.
 Eight murders occurred, all in a similar fashion.
-The victims were all attacked in their beds with a swift blow to the head with an ax.
-Their bodies were then dragged outside, where they were raped and mutilated.
-The killer often left the ax behind, but despite that evidence, the police could not catch the man responsible.
+The targets were all attacked in their beds with a swift blow to the head with an ax.
+They were then dragged outside, where they were raped and mutilated.
+The slayer often left the ax behind, but despite that evidence, the police could not catch the person responsible.

 However, the law finally caught an extremely lucky break when the perpetrator apparently fell right into their laps.
 In Masontown, a man in a drunken rage attacked a young girl in a saloon.
 He grabbed the girl and started dragging her out of the saloon and into a nearby house, where her screams attracted the cops.
 When they arrived, the man attacked the cops with a knife, and even though they tried to subdue him, nothing worked.
 The cops eventually had to shoot him.
 A cop's bullet lodged into the man's spine and paralyzed the him, and he perished the following day.

 It was only then that the cops noticed the man had only nine toes, just like the Servant Girl Annihilator, whose bloody footprints had been left at several crime scenes.
 Was this the mysterious slayer?
 Despite this clue, the identity of the Servant Girl Annihilator has never been conclusively determined.